 - National Geographic Kits (or magazines, that's the gift that keeps on giving all year!)

-- Project MC2 – Almost all of the toys in this line include some for of S.T.E.A.M. aspect.
+7 – Project MC2 – Almost all of the toys in this line include some form of S.T.E.A.M. aspect.
 From candy making to lava lamps there are lots of fun things in this line of toys.
 Check out some of our reviews.

-- littleBits – Another awesome woman start-up that makes super awesome toys for kids that love to tinker.
+17 – littleBits – This brand was started by women and Sphero then bought them.
+Super awesome toys for kids that love to tinker.
 Start with the base kit and build on from there.
 Getting started inventing with electronics has never been easier.
 The Base Kit is the perfect way to unleash creativity in kids and younger makers, empowering them to create inventions of every shape and size, with no prior electronics experience.
 Your kids (and you!) can learn the basics of electronics, explore STEAM/STEM principles, form the foundations of critical thinking, or just have fun with blinking, buzzing creations.
 Bits snap together with magnets, so it’s impossible to make a mistake.
-The Base Kit comes 10 Bits and a step-by-step guidebook to get you started with 8 easy-to-make inventions, with hundreds more possibilities online.
+The Base Kit comes 10 Bits and a step-by-step guidebook to get you started with 8 easy-to-make inventions, with hundreds of more possibilities online.
 You can control a car with the DC motor and light sensor, or scare your friends with a hidden button and a buzzer.
 It’s the perfect way to get little inventors building, with no soldering, wiring or programming required.

 Challenge your child's imagination with the 4M Tin Can Robot.
 Perfect for any young scientist, this fun robotics kit teaches the value of recycling by repurposing a used soda can into a moving, functional robot.
 The included supplies allow adults and kids to build a motorized monster, silly robot, or any combination of the two.
 Not only does it foster creativity, it's an excellent opportunity to show kids how toys are assembled and function.